MaximeGuiliani/RaycastBrawlStarsExtension/README.md

-# Brawl Star Search
+# Brawl Stars Search

 ## **API Key**

-You need to get an API key from [Brawl Star API](https://developer.brawlstars.com/#/).
+You must get an API key from [Brawl Star API](https://developer.brawlstars.com/#/).

 ## **Introduction**

-This is a simple search engine for Brawl Star.
-It is based on the [Brawl Star API](https://developer.brawlstars.com/#/).
+This is a simple search engine for Brawl Stars.
+It is based on the [Brawl Stars API](https://developer.brawlstars.com/#/).

 And also use the [Brawlify API](https://brawlapi.com/) to get info on brawlers and icons.